YoungJeansKR/XAI606/README.md

   - **Dog Images:** 18,750
   - **Cat Images:** 18,750
 - **Image Format:** JPEG (.jpg)
-- **Image Size:** Varied original sizes, standardized to 128x128 pixels during preprocessing
 - **Color Mode:** RGB (3 channels)

+## Data Preprocessing

+- **Resizing:** All images are resized to 128x128 pixels to ensure uniformity and reduce computational requirements.
+- **Normalization:** Pixel values are scaled to a range of [0, 1] by dividing by 255, which facilitates better convergence during training.
+- **Data Augmentation:** For the training set, data augmentation techniques are employed to enhance model robustness:
+  - **Random Horizontal Flipping**
+  - **Random Rotation:** Up to ±15 degrees
+  - **Random Zooming:** Up to 10%

-## Data Splitting
+## Data Partitioning

 To effectively train and evaluate the model, the dataset is divided into three subsets: